ali-shoaib-goraya/Data-Science-Project/README.md

 ## Project Structure

 - `Final Project.py`: Contains the main code for data processing, analysis, and visualization.
+-  `Final_Project_Report.pdf`: Acomprehensive Report of Analysis done by our Team.
 - `Gapminder.csv`: CSV file containing the dataset used for analysis.
 - `README.md`: This file providing an overview of the project.